ssh-mitm/appimage/README.md

 3. **Edit the existing AppRun script:**

-    Edit the `AppRun` script located in `squashfs-root/AppRun` and modify the last line to:
+    Open the `AppRun` script located in `squashfs-root/AppRun` with a text editor (e.g., vim, nano, gedit).
+For example, using nano:

     ```sh
+    nano squashfs-root/AppRun
+    ```

+    Then, change the last line to:

+    ```sh
     # Call Python
     exec "$APPDIR/opt/python3.11/bin/python3.11" -m appimage ssh-mitm "$@"
     ```

+    Save the changes and exit the editor.

 4. **Create the new AppImage:**